dbj-data/dbj--sql/README.md

       store(value_to_store) ;
 //to the caller
 return handle;
-// there are other big issues arround that
+// there are other big issues around that
 // we will talk later
 ```

-User/caller is given that handle, not some pointer.
+User/caller is given that handle, **not** some pointer.
+Repeat: Handlers not pointers.

-General aim is to develop SQLite extension that will aid creating hashtables, which basicaly means several hashing functions:
+General aim is to develop SQLite extension that will aid creating hash tables, which basically means several hashing functions:

 - [Paul Hsieh](https://gist.github.com/CedricGuillemet/4978020)
 - [Jenkins](https://burtleburtle.net/bob/c/lookup3.c)
-- [there are others](https://en.wikipedia.org/wiki/List_of_hash_functions#Non-cryptographic_hash_functions) although  it is a moot point why would they be used
+- [there are others](https://en.wikipedia.org/wiki/List_of_hash_functions#Non-cryptographic_hash_functions) although  it is a moot point why would "the others" be used

 ### So far

 So good.
 SQLite HT (in memory) seems rather fast (hash functions are not used, yet).
 Keep in mind performance is not the only sign of quality.
 There is also a question of space aka size.

-Even without testing one can be reasonably sure SQLite supported HT implementation can store gigabytes of strings or general data.
+Even without testing one can be reasonably sure SQLite DB file (not `:memory:`) supported HT implementation can store gigabytes of strings or some general data.
 Persistent and in a very safe manner too.
 Put a "micro service" in front of that and "you can fly".

 This is far from finished and documented.
 Stay tuned.